Toggle Menu

 What is a Panic Attack?

-Usually, the acute/the worst part of the panic resolves within about 30 minutes, but people can feel physical and mental discomfort for many hours after.
+Usually, the worst part of the panic attack resolves within about 30 minutes, but people can feel physical and mental discomfort for many hours after a panic attack.
 A panic attack involves four or more of the following symptoms, coming to a peak within minutes:

 • Pounding heart, palpitations, or fast heart rate